 - Needs a setup – After all that traveling, you’ll need to clean and wax this skin.

-- Coating – The coating in the center tends to wear away after a couple of practices, this can reduce the quality of tone slightly.
+- Coating – The coating in the center tends to wear away after a couple of practices; this can reduce the quality of tone slightly.

-Evans G2 Standard Tompack – Most Versatile
+Evans G2 Standard Tom (Pack)

-The G2 Standard Tompack by Evans is currently selling at a similar price to both the Aquarian and Remo drumhead sets we’re going to mention later, but what exactly do you get for the money here?
+The G2 Standard Tompack by Evans is currently selling at a similar price to both the Aquarian and Remo sets we’re going to mention later, but what exactly do you get for the money here?
 Well, Evans have included a set of 12”, 13” and 16” drum heads, all of which are made from two 7mm polymer sheets.
-So, in a similar way to the Emperor X skin we mentioned above, the two-ply design ensures these heads are very tough and will withstand hard hits no problem.
+So, in a similar way to the Emperor X skin we mentioned above, the two-ply design makes them very tough and will withstand hard hits no problem.
 A set of G2s will probably save you some money in the long run too, as you’re less likely to have to replace them as often as a set of single plies.

 - Tone – These G2s give you a nice, warmth and depth whilst retaining full resonance.